apache/freemarker/README.txt

 Building
 --------

-You need Apache Ant and Ivy installed.
+You need Apache Ant and Ivy be installed.
 (As of this writing it was tested with Ant 1.8.1 and Ivy 2.3.0.)

 If you need to ensure compliance with certain J2SE versions, copy